dekuNukem/duckyPad/getting_started.md

 * **`Hold down`** `-` button to change RGB backlight brightness.

+### Faster SD Card

+A faster SD card can reduce load time.
+So if you have a spare, just [format it in FAT or FAT32](resources/pics/format.PNG) and copy everything back.

-### Profile auto-switching
+### Profile Auto-switching / Remote Control

-You can also [use this app](https://github.com/dekuNukem/duckyPad-profile-autoswitcher) to **switch profiles automatically** based on **current active window**.
+You can [use this app](https://github.com/dekuNukem/duckyPad-profile-autoswitcher) to **switch profiles automatically** based on **current active window**.
 Check it out!

+You can also control duckyPad from PC by sending HID commands, see above repo for details.

 ### Careful with Passwords!

-It might be tempting to have duckyPad type out often-used passwords, but it's probably **NOT a good idea**!
+It might be tempting to have duckyPad type out passwords, but it's probably **NOT** a good idea!

-All scripts are stored as plain text on the SD card, and can be easily accessed by using a SD card reader, or though HID commands.
+All scripts are stored as **plain text** on SD card, and can be easily accessed with a card reader or though HID commands.

 duckyPad is NOT intended to be a security device, so use at your own risk.

 ## Tips and Tricks

-### Consolidate Keyboard Shortcuts
+### Keyboard Shortcuts

 The most obvious use case is putting your commonly used hotkeys on duckyPad!
 Simply create a profile and add them in.